paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 (8) engineering, architectural, consulting, or other professional services which are necessary or appropriate to aid citizens in using any of the measures described in paragraph (1) through (7).

+**(h) “Credit elsewhere” defined** The term “credit elsewhere” means—

+(1) for the purposes of this chapter (except as used in [section 636(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b&num=0&edition=prelim)), the availability of credit on reasonable terms and conditions to the individual loan applicant from non-Federal, non-State, or non-local government sources, considering factors associated with conventional lending practices, including—

+  (A) the business industry in which the loan applicant operates;

+  (B) whether the loan applicant is an enterprise that has been in operation for a period of not more than 2 years;

+  (C) the adequacy of the collateral available to secure the requested loan;

+  (D) the loan term necessary to reasonably assure the ability of the loan applicant to repay the debt from the actual or projected cash flow of the business; and

+  (E) any other factor relating to the particular credit application, as documented in detail by the lender, that cannot be overcome except through obtaining a Federal loan guarantee under prudent lending standards; and

-**(h) “Credit elsewhere” defined** For purposes of this chapter the term “credit elsewhere” means the availability of credit from non-Federal sources on reasonable terms and conditions taking into consideration the prevailing rates and terms in the community in or near where the concern transacts business, or the homeowner resides, for similar purposes and periods of time.
+(2) for the purposes of [section 636(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/b&num=0&edition=prelim), the availability of credit on reasonable terms and conditions from non-Federal sources taking into consideration the prevailing rates and terms in the community in or near where the applicant business concern transacts business, or the applicant homeowner resides, for similar purposes and periods of time.

 **(i) “Homeowners” defined** For purposes of [section 636 of this title](./chapter-14a-aid-to-small-business.md#section-636), the term “homeowners” includes owners and lessees of residential property and also includes personal property.